 If however, you own an XL or XLT with the coil spring suspension that has IFS 4×4, you would have to swap to a 4×4 frame that has the torsion bar suspension.
 For SFA (solid front axle) 4×4 you can have any Ranger and you cut off the whole front suspension and mount a solid axle from a solid axle vehicle like a Jeep or an old F-150 from the 70s.

-The 4×4 Ford Rangers use a different chassis design to the 4×2 derivatives, meaning production starts off differently from the outset than that of the 2WD models.
+The 4×4 Ford Rangers use a different chassis design to the 4×2 derivatives, meaning production starts differently from the outset than that of the 2WD models.
+I now know that 4WD is not a simple bolt-on option that was simply added later when a customer ordered a new Ranger.

-Converting any 2WD to a 4WD will require lots of cash and serious engineering and welding experience and skills.
-Not to mention metal-cutting skills.
+Also, I quickly realized that the process of adding 4WD to a 2WD truck requires lots of cash and serious engineering and welding experience and skills.
+Not to mention the metal-cutting and fabrication skills required.